Keystone Saves Coalition

 But in Pennsylvania, where small businesses often cannot afford to offer retirement benefits, as many as 2 million private sector workers lack access to a workplace retirement plan.
 Business owners need a basic, no-cost retirement savings option until they can provide their own plan.

-Last year, Pennsylvania legislators introduced the Keystone Saves Act (H.B.
-2156) to address this growing fiscal shock; lawmakers are working to introduce the bill in the new legislative session.
+Pennsylvania legislators introduced the Keystone Saves Program Act (H.B.
+577) to address this growing fiscal shock.
 The bipartisan retirement savings bill would expand the ability of people to save when they don’t have an employer-provided retirement plan.
 The bill would:

 - Give businesses a no-cost retirement benefit for their workers.